 According to DESINA, motor cables have a black outer jacket and servo cables have a pastel orange one (RAL 2003).

 Servo cables almost always have an overall shield that is intended to prevent the propagation of electronic magnetic interference.
-Motor cables are used without a shield or with an overall shield.
+Motor cables can be used with or without a shield.

-An examination of the two cables’ cores reveals their primary differences.
+An examination of the two cables’ conductors reveals their primary differences.

-A typical motor cable consists of the four main cores for connecting the three phases and PE.
+A typical motor cable consists of the four main conductors for connecting the three phases and a ground (or PE).
 Nothing more is needed to operate a three-phase motor.

 Some three-phase motors have an additional connection for a temperature sensor or a built-in brake.
 These are normally connected to the motor terminal board via a separate cable.

 Multiple cables cannot be fed into one of the round connectors used here.
-That is why servo cables have, in addition to the main cores, shielded core pairs that are provided for temperature controllers or brakes.
+That is why servo cables have, in addition to the main conductors, shielded control pairs that are provided for temperature controllers or brakes.
 There are servo cables without these additional pairs, but they tend to be the exception.
-This means that most servo cables have one or two core pairs.
+This means that most servo cables have one or two control pairs in addition to the four conductors for the motor.

 Can I use a motor cable to connect servo motors?